Foreground detection: Temporal average filter

 The temporal average filter is a method that was proposed at the Velastin.
 This system estimates the background model from the median of all pixels of a number of previous images.
 The system uses a buffer with the pixel values of the last frames to update the median for each image.

 To model the background, the system examines all images in a given time period called training time.
-At this time we only display images and will find the median, pixel by pixel, of all the plots in the background this time.
+At this time, we only display images and will find the median, pixel by pixel, of all the plots in the background this time.

 After the training period for each new frame, each pixel value is compared with the input value of funds previously calculated.
 If the input pixel is within a threshold, the pixel is considered to match the background model and its value is included in the pixbuf.
 Otherwise, if the value is outside this threshold pixel is classified as foreground, and not included in the buffer.

-This method can not be considered very efficient because they do not present a rigorous statistical basis and requires a buffer that has a high computational cost.
+This method cannot be considered very efficient because they do not present a rigorous statistical basis and requires a buffer that has a high computational cost.